-SHWindow class provides an interface to compute window functions that concentrate energy spatially in a given region and within a given spherical harmonic bandwidth.
-This allows to calculate spectral estimates localized to specific regions with the best possible spectral resolution.
+SHWindow class provides an interface to compute window functions that concentrate energy spatially into a given region and within a given spherical harmonic bandwidth.
+This allows to calculate spectral estimates localized to specific regions.

 To demonstrate, in this example, we will determine the spectrum of the bathymetry of Earth and compare it with that of the surface topography.
 To this end, we will need to generate window functions that are separately concentrated over the land and the oceans.
 To start, we read the topography of Earth from the example files, create masks for the oceans and land, and plot the masks:

 %matplotlib inline from __future__ import print_function # only necessary if using Python 2.x import matplotlib.pyplot as plt import numpy as np from pyshtools.shclasses import SHCoeffs, SHGrid, SHWindow infile = '../ExampleDataFiles/srtmp300.msl' clm = SHCoeffs.from_file(infile) topo = clm.expand(grid='DH2') land_mask = (topo.data > 0) ocean_mask = ~land_mask fig, (col1, col2) = plt.subplots(1, 2, figsize=(13, 5)) col1.imshow(land_mask, extent=(0, 360, -90, 90), cmap='viridis') col1.set(xlabel='longitude', ylabel='latitude', title='land mask') col2.imshow(ocean_mask, extent=(0, 360, -90, 90), cmap='viridis') col2.set(xlabel='longitude', ylabel='latitude', title='ocean mask');

 SHTOOLS provides a method to solve the so called concentration problem, that is, to find windows with a specified maximum spherical harmonic degree

 lmax that are optimally concentrated in the region of interest.
 The smaller the region, the larger